branlam/CS4220/Week04/homework.md

 #### 1. Using async/await syntax write a set of functions that adds numbers and awaits for the total.
 Requirements
 - Use async/await syntax
-- Use Promise with setTimeout()
+- Use Promise with setTimeout() in adder() function.
 - adder(previous, next)
 This function accepts the previous number and the next number.
 It resolves a Promise after 10ms to return the new total.
+You can assume that adder starts with a base of 0 (which can be hard coded).

 - iterateNumbers(numbers)
 This function accepts an array of numbers to be totaled.
 It prints the total when all numbers have been added.